jwass/enviro/README.md

 [![Build Status](https://travis-ci.org/jwass/envconf.svg?branch=master)](https://travis-ci.org/jwass/envconf)

 It is widely considered best programming practice to separate application code from its configuration.
-Temporary or sensitive values such as authorization credentials, database handles, or keys to other services should be stored in a separate file that never becomes part of the code repository.
+Temporary or sensitive values such as authorization credentials, database handles, and keys to other services should be stored in a separate file that never becomes part of the code repository.

+`envconf` is a simple Python module and IPython extension that updates the OS environment variables `os.environ` with the contents of an environment file.

 Usage
 -----
-`envconf` is a simple Python module and IPython extension that reads environment files and updates the OS environment variables `os.environ`.
-To use it, just import `envconf` and call `conf()`.
+Simply import `envconf` and call `conf()`.
 By default it reads `.env`:
 ```
 import envconf
 envconf.conf()  # Load .env in the current directory